OpenIndy/OpenIndy.github.io/Dev_readme.md

-One image with a caption (as a link to another page)
+One image with a caption and description (as a link to another page)

 <figure>
   <a href="http://farm9.staticflickr.com/8426/7758832526_cc8f681e48_b.jpg"><img src="http://farm9.staticflickr.com/8426/7758832526_cc8f681e48_c.jpg"></a>